-- Set aside a time and place in your day where you can si comfortably and you won't be distracted or disturbed. - 2 Find a comfortable but attentive seated position, close yo eyes, and bring your attention to your toes. - 3 Working up from your toes, bring awareness to each body par in turn: your feet, ankles, calves, knees, etc. up to your head.
+- Set aside a time and place in your day where you can si comfortably and you won't be distracted or disturbed. - 2 Find a comfortable but attentive seated position, close yo eyes, and bring your attention to your toes. - Working up from your toes bring awareness to each b - 3 Working up from your toes, bring awareness to each body pa in turn: your feet, ankles, calves, knees, etc. up to your head.